ptrr/dotfiles-2/README.md

 ## License

 Unless otherwise noted, all code herein is distributed under the terms of the GNU General Public License v3.0.
+In cases where that cannot apply (e.g. a picture), the Creative Commons Attribution-SahreAlike 4.0 License shall be used instead.

+## Credits

+The current `.config/i3/wallpaper.jpg` is by [Ross Sokolowski on Unsplash](https://unsplash.com/photos/UAFXj9dRpwo).
+Reused under the terms of the [Unsplash license](https://unsplash.com/license).